The limitations of using text analytics to analyze conversations

 It’s not an easy job and there are plenty of complicating factors like climate, weather patterns, and a host of animals to consider.
 But all easily observed and feels reasonably natural.
 After all, you can see and count each tree - even in large forests, if more time consuming - and there are well-established and identifiable taxonomies you can rely on: an oak tree has oak leaves, an elm has specific seeds, etc.

 Text analytics involves counting keywords

 More simply, counting is a relatively straightforward analytic approach.
-And many traditional text analytics tools aim to bring structure to a qualitative data set by essentially the same process: counting word frequency.
+Many traditional text analytics tools aim to bring structure to unstructured text by essentially the same process: counting word frequency.
 The best tools will still add a lot of value in organizing words into hierarchies and topics, serving up trends and patterns.
-But it’s still primarily about letters and words.
+But it’s still primarily about text analysis of the letters and words.

 As such, counting, as an analytic method, can only get you so far.
 Rather than bucketing all information into predictable and known groups, oceans require processing new information in ways that allow you to understand the relationship it has with what is already known.
 How does this fit; where does it fit; how should I interpret it; does this new information change any previous interpretations?